Wishmater/svelte-drizzle-trpc-test/README.md

 ---
 # Now:
 - Drizzle ORM relations.
-- Implement page transitions.
-Write about it in readme.
-- (PARTIALLY IMPLEMENTED) Easily using cookies to store persistent state.
-To test, do one that changes.
+  - Add tags to post, backend should create only relations.
+  - Add some kind of fully dependant relation (that should be created/destroyed with its parent)
 - Easily using search params to store state (to test, do users page options to show all, only admin, or only guests).
 - Implement auth with cookies sessions, include logging user, and sending user data to frontend via load().
 User data will be passed around in locals.user once loaded in logging middleware.
-- Auth.
-With cookies / sessions
-- Shadcn Superforms component library https://www.formsnap.dev/docs
+- (PARTIALLY IMPLEMENTED) Easily using cookies to store persistent state.
+To test, do one that changes.
 - More shadcn components